Lasmit-TLB-Ltd/ios-17-widgets-testflight-list/README.md

 ## How to Contribute

 If you're a developer with an app that supports iOS 17 interactive or standby widgets through TestFlight, feel free to make a pull request to add your app to the list.
+Please include instructions on how to access the interactive widgets.